 Step 5: After setting up your WiFi Calling account, try it out by making a call while connected to WiFi.
 Ensure that you are linked to a WiFi network before making a call as usual.
 When a call connects and the other party can be heard clearly, WiFi Calling on your phone is functioning properly.

 It’s crucial to remember that WiFi Calling is a carrier-dependent feature, thus not all carriers or all countries may offer it.
 Additionally, depending on your phone type and carrier, the precise procedures to enable WiFi Calling may change.
-However, for the majority of Samsung Galaxy phones, the fundamental procedure is the same.
+However, for the majority of Samsung Galaxy phones, the procedure is the same.